 Things to note down before cross-selling

-The most important thing before starting cross sell is to identify the related products.
+The most important thing before starting to cross-sell is to identify the related products.
 You can conduct an A/B test and check which combination gives the best result.
 Another step is to find the targeted customers for who you are going to cross-sell.
 You can identify cross-sell customers from the data that you will gather from your customers at every stage of their customer journey.

 What products to cross-sell?